What does really matter in image goal navigation?: Can we learn goal-perception with actions?

 In the context of robotics and navigation, the question arises whether it is possible to go a step further, and forgo pose-related losses completely, training image comparisons end-to-end together with the navigation agent from RL alone.
 This has been the promise of works like \textit{FGPrompt} \cite{sun2024fgprompt} and \textit{OVRL-v2} \cite{yadav2023ovrlv2}, and we will analyze this in-depth.

-Starting from the premise, that correspondence computations are necessary to extract directional information, we conjecture that these computations need to be supported by the underlying network architectures.
-We will first describe the basic building blocks for image comparison presented in the literature, and also illustrated in Figure \ref{fig:arch}: \begin{description}[nosep,,itemsep=1mm,labelindent=0mm,leftmargin=3mm,topsep=1mm] \item[Late fusion Networks] use separate networks $\phi_o$ and $\phi_g$ to encode observation and goal.
-The representation fed to the agent is given as $\phi(\mathbf{o}_t,\mathbf{g})=[ \phi_o(\mathbf{o}_t),\phi_g(\mathbf{g})]$, where $[.]$ denotes concatenation, see Figure~\ref{fig:arch}(a).
+Assuming that correspondence computations are necessary to extract directional information, we conjecture that these computations need to be supported by underlying network architectures.
+The basic building blocks for image comparison in the literature, also illustrated in \cref{fig:arch}, are: \begin{description}[nosep,,itemsep=1mm,labelindent=0mm,leftmargin=3mm,topsep=1mm] \item[Late Fusion networks] use separate networks $\phi_o$ and $\phi_g$ to encode observation and goal.
+The representation fed to the agent is given as $\phi(\mathbf{o}_t,\mathbf{g})=[ \phi_o(\mathbf{o}_t),\phi_g(\mathbf{g})]$, where $[.]$ denotes concatenation, see \cref{fig:arch}(a).
 The comparison is thus performed ``\textit{late}'' between embeddings $\phi_o(\mathbf{o}_t)$ and $\phi_g(\mathbf{g})$, which makes it generally harder to be done on a local image level, unless output representations retain sufficient spatial structure going through encoder layers.

-\item[ChannelCat] involves the usage of a single network to encode both, observation and goal, which are channel stacked into one input image, denoted as $\phi\left([\mathbf{o}_t, \mathbf{g}]_{\textrm{dim}=1}\right)$, where 0 is the batch dimension and 1 the channel dimension --- see Figure \ref{fig:arch}(b).
+\item[ChannelCat] uses a single network to encode both observation and goal, which are channel stacked into one input image $\phi\left([\mathbf{o}_t, \mathbf{g}]_{\textrm{dim}=1}\right)$, where 0 is the batch dimension and 1 the channel dimension --- see \cref{fig:arch}(b).

-If encoders are implemented as CNNs, a common choice in robotics for computational complexity reasons, comparisons between local parts of the respective images can be done only if the receptive field of the network is big enough to encompass the full image.
-Given a sufficiently deep encoder, correspondence can therefore be computed, but not necessarily efficiently, as individual matching results need to be accumulated in the output of different filter kernels.
+If encoders are implemented as CNNs, a common choice in robotics for computational complexity reasons, comparisons between local parts of images can be done only if the receptive field of the network is big enough to encompass the full image.
+Given a sufficiently deep encoder correspondence can therefore be computed, but not necessarily efficiently, as individual matching results need to be accumulated in the output of different filter kernels.